-Welcome to the Albuquerque Journal’s voter guide for the 2014 general election.
+Welcome to the Albuquerque Journal’s coverage of the New Mexico races in the 2016 election.

 Basic Voter Information